Article updated on September 22, 2020 to reflect the current Game Pass for PC price and library.

 Xbox Game Pass for PC is a ludicrously good deal.
-For $5 a month, you can download and play nearly 200 games.
+For $10 a month (which used to be $5, but is still a good deal), you can download and play over 200 games.
 Here are just a few of the good ones: Yakuza 0, Carrion, Halo 3, Alien Isolation, Gears 5, No Man's Sky, Sea of Thieves, and Subnautica.
 On Steam, buying all of those games would cost about $255.

 The Game Pass for PC library is growing, too.
-Obsidian's new survival game, Grounded, was just added, and later this year it'll get Microsoft Flight Simulator, a bunch of Final Fantasy games, Wasteland 3, and more.
+Wasteland 3, Microsoft Flight Simulator, and Obsidian's new survival game, Grounded, were just added.
+All of Bethesda's future games will be added.
+EA Play games will be added at the end of the year.
 (Here are all the games available on Xbox Game Pass, now and coming soon.)

 Of course, there are downsides:

 - If you want to keep a game forever, you either have to buy it separately or keep subscribing forever—meaning that if you're not using the subscription to play a variety of games, you were better off just purchasing the one you wanted à la carte.

 - The Microsoft Store versions of games aren't properly moddable.
 Slay the Spire and Cities Skylines particularly suffer from this, because part of their appeal is their Steam Workshop mod libraries.
 You don't get that with Game Pass.

 - Sometimes games are removed.
 Microsoft doesn't make this obvious, but you can see what's leaving the Game Pass library soon at this link.
 Right now, F1 2018, Rime, and The Banner Saga 3 are about to be cut.

 And then there's the final caveat, which is that if something seems too good to be true, it's probably one of those classic Silicon Valley strategies.